top of page

 One of the key elements of our gameplay experience is that we DO NOT want players to feel disconnected!
 We want to push for an explorative and fluid feel in engaging with the world and its puzzles.

-To achieve this, all the levels are designed into one major scene.
+To achieve this, all the levels are designed into one main scene.

-Stencil shader is used to filter each scene in its own layers assigned to a specific stencil value.
-The BaGua mirror is the filter plane that adds the value when stacked together, hence the intersections of the mirrors will filter a new scene with a higher stencil value.
+Stencil shader and a custom Renderer Feature are used to filter each environment in its own layers assigned with a specific stencil value.
+Overlapping BaGua mirror increments its stencil value, hence the intersections of the mirrors will reveal a new environment.

 CONTROL CONDITIONS